-Addiction is a condition in which a person becomes used to in-taking a substance (e.g., alcohol, cocaine, nicotine) or performing an activity (e.g. sex, gambling) that he/she may initially find pleasurable but over the time, his dependency on the substance/activity becomes compulsive and starts interfering with the ordinary life responsibilities, such as work, health or personal life.
+Addiction is a condition in which a person becomes used to in-taking a substance,like alochol or performing an activity (e.g. sex, wagering) that he/she may initially find pleasurable but over the time, his dependency on the substance/activity becomes compulsive and starts interfering with the ordinary life responsibilities, such as work, health or personal life.
 People who develop an addiction are many a times not aware that their behavior is out of control and that it is causing problems for themselves and others.

 The symptoms of addiction vary according to the individual, the substance/activity they are addicted to, and their personal circumstances.
 These symptoms may include :

 Any kind of addiction impacts neural circuits of the brain, that can modulate the brain reward system and in turn the brain experiences pleasure.
 Typically addiction is a result of a combination of physical, emotional and circumstantial factors, such as the following:

 Addiction can be described in many ways including physical (dependency) and psychological addiction.
 Let's take a look at what exactly it means -